 Tim MacMillan is a modern master of multi-camera array photography, the motion capture technique pioneered by Eadweard Muybridge.
 MacMillan’s specially created Time-Slice® cameras from the 1980’s and 1990’s are in the UK Science museum collection, and his artworks are in the UK National Archive.
 MacMillan is founder of Time-Slice Films, co-founder and chief product officer of the state-of-the-art high-resolution camera start-up Area4Pro, and is an advisor to the board of Dimension Studio.
 He previously served as Senior Manager of Advanced Products at GoPro.
 MacMillan holds more than 20 US patents and is member of the Visual Effects Society, SMPTE and IEEE.

 Camille Servan-Schreiber’s is co-founder of Bread and Butter Films.
-Her documentary producing credits include American Jerusalem: Jews and the Making of San Francisco, the Peabody Award-winning Eames: The Architect and the Painter, and the PBS film Mad As Hell! (in production).
-Her work has appeared on PBS, PBS Frontline World, and National Geographic.
+Among her many documentary credits, Servan-Schreiber produced American Jerusalem: Jews and the Making of San Francisco and the Peabody Award-winning Eames: The Architect and the Painter.
+She is currently producing the PBS films Mad As Hell! and Worlds of Ursula K. Le Guin and the independent feature documentary Girls of the Golden West.
 Servan-Schreiber holds a Masters of Journalism from UC Berkeley and a Masters in Modern French History from the University of Paris X–Nanterre.

 Marta Braun, Ryerson University